QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Materials Science/Crystals.md

 A crystal is identifiable by the regular structure of it's atoms.
 It is built off of a repeating highly ordered pattern, a _[crystal lattice](#lattices)_ that extends in all directions.

 ### Lattices
 A lattice is a framework, made up of [unit cells](#unit%20cells), that forms the entirety of a crystal, if that crystal is perfect.
-Deformations %%LINKJE NAAR BURGERS OFZO%% and dislocations are not considered here.
+Deformations %%==LINKJE NAAR BURGERS OFZO==%% and dislocations are not considered here.
 The unit cells are the repeating _parts_ in a crystal, the lattice is the _repetition itself_.
 When constructing a lattice out of unit cells, keep in mind that unit cells cannot be rotated to fill a lattice[^lattice1][^lattice2].

 ### Unit Cells
 Unit cells are the repeating parts in a crystal, they are made up of atoms filling out a geometric shape in 3D space.
 When unit cells are arranged in a [lattice](#lattices) they form the complete crystal.
 Calculations on a unit cell can be extrapolated to explain behaviors of the whole material.
 Unit cells __cannot__ be rotated to fill a lattice, this would impede the extrapolation of it's properties.